Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "Yes.
 It puts us females at a disadvantage and encourages violence and conflict, and it cheapens the value of the males.
 We only advanced when we found a way to ‘balance the unbalanced,’ is how Grandmother used to say."

 "I had thought about that.
-What you have now is…well, it *works.* I can’t say it’s perfect but then, what society is?
+What you have now is... well, it *works.* I can’t say it’s perfect but then, what society is?
 We certainly have our share of problems."
 Melissa pondered her chocolate.
 "You mentioned the Stonebacks.
 How are they involved in all this?"

 "Well, they helped us gain our freedom."